top of page

 'This isn't what I came here for, to be told this!'

 It really is a sad thing to hear from a doctor.
 I hope that my situation isn't as hopeless as she made it to be.
-I wanted to give Rich the family he's always wanted.
-He doesn't have a loving family that values him.
-They are all cold-shouldered and uncaring.
+I wanted to give Rich the family he's always wanted: a loving family that values him in a cold-shouldered and uncaring world.
 It hurts so much to see that, and he deserves better than that.
 I thought, maybe I can give him a family that will love him.
 Now my heart is broken because I don't know if that is even possible now.
 After what I've gone through, it would nearly kill me to have one, even if I could.

 I know that what matters is that we love each other.
 But sometimes, I wish God would take me out of the picture and give him someone else who can give him a family.
 I care more about his happiness.
 I know that may sound foolish, but this is how I honestly feel.
 My heart is broken for him, and I wish I could give him that joy of a family that he truly deserves.